The 2011 college football season is finally here, and this year’s slate is loaded with excellent matchups.

 No. 4 LSU @ No. 2 Alabama

-The SEC has won five straight national championships.
-LSU and Alabama are probably the two best teams in the SEC this year.
+The SEC has won five straight national championships and LSU and Alabama are probably the two best teams in the conference this year.
 So it’s not a stretch to say that this game could be for the national championship.

 No. 12 South Carolina @ No. 15 Arkansas